se7smohamed/Extend/readme.md

 ```

-The `output` is a normal javascript function that recieves an object containing all variables that the compiler found, it can be a good idea to use destructuring here.
+The `output` is a normal javascript function that receives an object containing all variables that the compiler found, it can be a good idea to use destructuring here.

 The return of this function is what the compiler is going write to your code. if for any reason you think that something went wrong and you don't want to process this code, eg: variable is undefined, or it's conflicting with a different rule, you need to return `false`.